Welcome to today's edition of the Rush 24-7 podcast.

 I don't hate anybody, Bill.

-Didn't nothing happen to the people while they were in there the first time.
+Didn't nothing happen to the people while they were in there the first time, but under George Bush's watch, we've lost several young men.

-Uh what are we talking about now?
+What are we talking about now?

 Well, I'm talking about what you wanted to talk about.

-I wanted to talk about the biggest thing.
+I wanted to talk about this.

 Did we have men in a war losing lives every day when Bush was in office?

-I mean when Clinton was in office.
+I mean, when Clinton was in office?

-Oh, we were uh Bill, you really don't want to go there.
+Bill, you really don't want to go there.

 I know who they are.

-Okay, and uh and uh they're not considered we had troops in Kosovo, they were NATO troops, and some of them lost their life.
+They were NATO troops, and some of them lost their life.

 No, I'm not ready.